Frequently Asked Questions

 We have several varieties of ram, axis deer, fallow deer, red deer, sika deer, scimitar-horned oryx, blackbuck antelope, water buffalo, feral hogs, wild boar, wild pigs, dove, turkey, and whitetail deer.
 Most exotics can be hunted year-round.
 Native animals can only be hunted when in season.
 Exotic hunts range in price from $500 to $10,000+, depending on trophy quality and species.
 See Ranch Boss for details.

-27. What are the check-in and check-out dates and times on a 3-day hunt?
+27. What are the check-in and check-out dates and times on a 2 or 3-day hunt?

 28. What if I want to bring an extra hunter?